RetroSwimAU/xtidebuilder/README.md

 Credits:
 * Bits Und Bolts https://www.youtube.com/@bitsundbolts
-  * For showing me how ugly the build process is currently
+  * For inspiring me to build this toolchain
 * XTIDE Universal BIOS Team https://www.xtideuniversalbios.org/
   * For creating this truly incredible bit of software, keeping retro PCs alive, one EPROM at a time. <3